Secret ingredients to quality software

 • Version control and archiving: With SharePoint, you can easily maintain a version history of your news posts.
 This allows you to track changes, revert to previous versions if needed, and keep a comprehensive record of past announcements or updates.

 • Analytics and insights: SharePoint provides analytics and usage data, allowing you to track the reach and engagement of your news posts.
-You can gain insights into the number of views, comments, and reactions, helping you gauge the effectiveness and relevance of your communications.
+You can Gain insights from both SharePoint and email interactions, understanding the full scope of your news post's impact.

 2023 06 05 13 40 03